 Email firstname.lastname@example.org if you need to send a check or money order.
 All funds go to touring and research costs.
 Thank you!

-We are 100% volunteer and DO NOT have 501(c)(3) status OR a fiscal sponsor.
+We are 100% volunteer and DO NOT have 501(c)(3) status.
 This is an intentional choice to move freely without the oversight or control of the nonprofit industrial complex.
 We will revisit an operational funding model that works for us in 2014, as we do need consistent funding to remain an active project after 2013.

 POC Zine Project was founded by Daniela Capistrano in 2010.

-We are, at our core, a curation project and advocacy platform.
+POCZP is, at its core, a curation project and advocacy platform.
 POCZP is a gateway into a highly intersectional experience of POC & ally knowledge sharing and community building.

 We are committed to being a welcoming and safe place of healing for people of color, both online and offline.